 I read somewhere that perhaps the permissions or User Controls have been messed up.
 I disabled User Account Control in Vista and tried to modify permissions, as they were not the same as the directories permissions on the C:\ drive.
 It worked for most files, but some are still inaccessible, I get the I/O error.

 I tried to run a chkdsk on B:\ and get the error "Chkdsk is not available for RAW drives".
 But the drives are both listed as NTFS in the Disk Management System.

 Any thoughts on how to get the disk working again, or recover the existing data?
 As it stands I cannot even copy files to C:\ to try and recover them.

-Free data recovery software to recover data when chkdsk is not available
+Data recovery software to recover data when chkdsk is not available

 How to recover data when chkdsk is not available?